 What can PIAC tell us?

 PIAC can be used to examine a particular cohort and study their patterns of use in some detail.
-For example, the link map was used recently to study how people used aged care services before their first entry to permanent residential aged care.
+For example, by linking assessment information with people’s subsequent use of aged care, the link map can show how people move between assessment for and entry into permanent residential aged care.

 - People commonly entered the aged care system through community-based aged care—for 76% of people, home support (termed Home and Community Care or HACC at the time) was the first aged care service they ever used.